ikt32/InversePower/InversePower/readme.txt

 This mod is inspired by Drift Assist by InfamousSabre and works similarly.
-The big difference is that speed is used as a negative feedback to make cars not accelerate unrealistically and swerve out of control at higher speeds.
+The big difference is that speed is used as a negative feedback to make cars not accelerate too much and swerve out of control at higher speeds.

 // Requirements
 GTA V